Frazthefrog/MyMiracle/README.md

 ## DNS configuration
 Log in to your Cloudflare account and purchase a domain based on your needs.
-In the home section click on Domains, then click Overview, click your domain name, then click DNS and then Records. keep type A and for name keep it at @ for root name and add your ip in the address section you can get the ip from your virtual Comachine on Azure vm keep proxied status to on
+In the home section click on Domains, then click Overview, click your domain name, then click DNS and then Records. keep type A and for name keep it at @ for root name and add your ip in the address section you can get the ip from your virtual machine on Azure vm keep proxied status to on
 Now add another record
 put the type as CNAME and in the name type www and in target put your domain name